What Are the Most Common Types of Car Accidents?

 How car crashes occur

 Each car accident is unique.
-By understanding the different type of accidents, you can be away how to avoid them.
+By understanding the different type of accidents, you can be away from how to avoid them.
 Most car collisions fall into one of the following categories:

 - T-Bone Accidents.
 These accidents occur when the front (or rear) of one vehicle strikes the side of another vehicle.
 These accidents, also called broadsides, often occur at intersections.
-The drivers and passenger who are nearest the point of impact can suffer permanent and catastrophic injuries.
+The drivers and passengers who are nearest the point of impact can suffer permanent and catastrophic injuries.
 Many victims in a side-impact accident do die.

 - Head-on collisions.
 Here, the fronts of both cars strike each other.
 If the rate of speed of either or both cars is high, drivers and front-seat passengers often die or suffer serious harm.
 These accidents often happen because one driver is going the wrong way or crossed lanes into oncoming traffic.
 Drunk-driving and excessive speeding are likely causes.